 'Threshold' is a scientific term that refers to your ability to tolerate the build up of lactate during exercise.
 When you run, your body produces lactic acid, and it tries to clear this out whilst you're on the move.
-A build-up of lactic acid causes discomfort and will eventually slow your run down.
+A build-up of lactic acid causes discomfort and fatigue and will eventually slow your run down.

 In a nutshell, the faster you run, the closer or more likely you are to hit your lactate threshold.
 Thresholds are individual; it's specific to you and your current level of fitness.
-Like running fitness, you can improve your lactate threshold, so we are able to run faster for longer.
-You do this using threshold and tempo sessions.

 The most accurate way to calculate your threshold is by doing a laboratory test, however this is not a convenient or practical option for most people.
 Other options include:

-2. Go on feel: Threshold effort is one that feels comfortably hard but that you can sustain for up to an hour.
+Go on feel: Threshold effort is one that feels comfortably hard but that you can sustain for up to an hour.
 It won't leave you gasping for breath, like a 5k race or a sprint.

-Threshold vs tempo runs: What's the difference?
+Threshold Intervals vs Tempo Runs: What's the difference?

 So, let's now see how threshold and tempo runs compare, and what each one involves.